jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 possible, along with their confidence scores).
 We will filter out detections whose scores are below the `confidence_threshold` to keep good quality.

 Each detection is actually 2 points -top left (x1, y1) and bottom right (x2, y2)- a confidence score and a class.
-We want be using the class of the detection, but it can be useful in other search applications.
+We will not use the class of the detection, but it can be useful in other search applications.

 3. With the detections that we have, we create crops (using the 2 points returned).
 Finally, we add these crops to image documents as chunks.